tomazos/cpp-proposals/enumerator-traits.md

 - Design Log
 - Technical Specifications
 - Reference Implementation
+- Use Cases
+- Performance Issues
 - Acknowledgements

 ## Introduction

 An enumeration type is defined by an _enum-specifier_ that contains an _enumerator-list_.
+An _enumerator-list_ is a sequence of zero or more _enumerator-definitions_.
+Each _enumerator-definition_ intoduces an identifier (the name of the enumerator) and a corresponding value (either implicitly or explicitly).

 We propose to add three Property Queries [meta.unary.prop.query] to the Metaprogramming and Type Traits Standard Library that provide compile-time access to the _enumerator-list_ of an enumeration type.

 Specifically:

 - `std::enumerator_count<E>`: the length of the _enumerator-list_
-- `std::enumerator_value<E,I>`: the value of the `I`'th enumerator
+- `std::enumerator_identifier<E,I>`: the identifier of the `I`'th _enumerator-definition_.
-- `std::enumerator_identifier<E,I>`: the identifier of the `I`'th enumerator.
+- `std::enumerator_value<E,I>`: the value of the `I`'th _enumerator-definition_.

-These urgently needed queries will enable metaprogrammers to implement higher-level facilities such as static checks and reflection.
-Acceptance of this proposal does not preclude future standardization of higher-level facilities.
+These urgently needed queries will enable metaprogrammers to implement frequently-asked-for higher-level facilities such as static checks and reflection.
+Acceptance of this proposal does not preclude future standardization of such higher-level facilities.

 ## Motivation and Scope

 Being able to inspect the _enumerator-list_ during translation is the missing common foundation in C++ of a large number of frequently-asked-for enumeration-related reflection facilities.

-Because implementations do not currently expose this basic semantic information about an _enumerator-list_ to library authors, implementing such facilities in a standard-compliant manner is nearly impossible.
+Because implementations do not currently expose this basic semantic information about an _enumerator-list_ to library authors, implementing such facilities parameterized by the enumeration type is currently impossible.
 Current workarounds involve either:

 - Hand-maintaining and keeping synchronized secondary entities/lists for each _enum-specifier_.
+Prone to error.
-- Wrapping each _enum-specifier_ with macros and using obscene preprocessor tricks
+- Wrapping the _enum-specifier_, with macros and using obscene preprocessor tricks.
+This obfuscates the enum specifier.
-- Implementing a "precompiler" tool such as Qt moc to scan the source for enum specifiers and then automatically-generate additional translation units
+- Implementing a "precompiler" tool such as Qt moc to scan the source for enum specifiers and then automatically-generate additional translation units.
+This is a huge amount of work to implement, and is inefficient, as it requires parsing the source twice from a separate tool.

 These are all just workarounds to get at information that the compiler has readily available during translation, but does not expose.
 This proposal corrects this.